qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 ======================

 |qg| uses the OGR library to read and write vector data formats (GRASS vector and
-PostgreSQL support is supplied by native QGIS data provider plugins), including ESRI Shapefiles, MapInfo and Microstation file formats; PostGIS, SpatiaLite, Oracle Spatial databases and many more.
-The vector data can also be loaded in read mode from zip and gzip archives into QGIS.
+PostgreSQL support is supplied by native |qg| data provider plugins), including ESRI Shapefiles, MapInfo and Microstation file formats; PostGIS, SpatiaLite, Oracle Spatial databases and many more.
+The vector data can also be loaded in read mode from zip and gzip archives into |qg|.
 At the date of this document, 69 vector formats are supported by the OGR library (see OGR-SOFTWARE-SUITE :ref:`literature_and_web`).
 The complete list is available at http://www.gdal.org/ogr/ogr_formats.html.